-A little over a week ago, I responded to a mailbag question from Mary, who was struggling with the decision about whether to go on an expensive trip (that she could afford) with her ailing sister.
+A little over a week ago, I responded to an Ask the Simple Dollar question from Mary, who was struggling with the decision about whether to go on an expensive trip (that she could afford) with her ailing sister.
 She was worried about the long-term financial impact of this big expense and was weighing it against doing something with her sister that they had long talked about before her sister became too ill.
-You might want to go ahead and read the full question and answer before continuing.

 My response to Mary was that she should absolutely go on this trip.
 The reasoning was simple: The entire purpose of being financially responsible is so that life doesn’t stand in your way when those rare, life-altering moments come along, the kinds of moments that leave you with regret for the rest of your years if you let them pass by.
 Being frugal and living beneath your income level means that when those things come to pass, you’re prepared.
 It means putting aside the little things that you’ll forget in an hour or in a day or two so that you can step up during the really big moments.